Cadogan Energy Solutions Plc - Director/PDMR Shareholding

 CEO Dealings - Market Share Purchase

-Cadogan Energy Solutions plc ("Cadogan" or the "Company") today announces that its CEO, Mr. Fady Khallouf, has purchased, on the London Stock Exchange:
+Cadogan Energy Solutions plc ("Cadogan" or the "Company") today announces that its CEO, Mr. Fady Khallouf, has purchased:

 About